 The glittering coast known as the Cote d'Azur is one of the most glamorous destinations in the world.
-With pristine beachs and majestic mountains where lush countryside meets with chic seaside towns all basking in Mediterranean summer sun.
+With pristine beachs and majestic mountains, where lush countryside meets chic seaside towns, all basking in Mediterranean summer sun.

 Pampelonne Bay to Monaco

-Toulon-Pampelonne Bay - Toulon is a gorgeous place to start your journey up the Cote d'Azur.
+Toulon is a gorgeous place to start your journey up the Cote d'Azur.
 Set off from the ancient naval base and sail up the coast to Pampelonne Beach.
-Once at Pampelonne beach explore the four miles of stunning golden sands at your leisure.
+Once at Pampelonne beach, explore the four miles of stunning golden sands at your leisure.
 This spot is frequently noted to be the French Riviera’s answer to Ibiza.
-Enduldge in lunch at the notorious Nikki Beach the go-to hot spot for the true international jet-setter’s and celebrities.
-Fridays at Nikki Beach are particularly lively, and parties that begin at lunch often continue long after dusk!
-Relax under the mediterranean sun on oversized beds on the beachfront and as night falls, head back to the yacht for sunset cocktails and incomparable star-gazing.
+Induldge in lunch at the notorious Nikki Beach, the go-to hot spot for the true international jet-setter’s and celebrities.
+Fridays at Nikki Beach are particularly lively and parties that begin at lunch often continue long after dusk!
+Relax under the Mediterranean sun on oversized beds on the beachfront and as night falls, head back to the yacht for sunset cocktails and incomparable star-gazing.

-Antibes - Nice - As one of France’s largest and most visited cities Nice is the hub of the Riviera.
-Famous for the Promenade des Angles the city stretches up into the hills.
+As one of France’s largest and most visited cities, Nice is the hub of the Riviera.
+Famous for the Promenade des Anglais, the city stretches up into the hills.
 Several days can be spent exploring Nice, its Cornishes, galleries, markets and restaurants.
-Nice is a high-energy town and full of activity: once the home of celebrated artist Henri Matisse, his paintings are the subject of the Musee Matisse.
+Nice is a high-energy town and full of activity; once the home of celebrated artist Henri Matisse, his paintings are the subject of the Musee Matisse.
 Shop for famous Grasse perfumes on Rue St.Gaetan then detour to the inviting Avenue de Verdun for premier designers.

-Nice - Monaco - Monaco is an oasis of wealth notorious for its extravagance and glamour: once you've dropped anchor, head to Les Thermes Marins or the Monte Carlo Thalasso for exclusive, avant-garde treatments.
+Monaco is an oasis of wealth, notorious for its extravagance and glamour.
+Once you've dropped anchor, head to Les Thermes Marins or the Monte Carlo Thalasso for exclusive, avant-garde treatments.
 Stroll the Avenue des Beaux-Arts and fall in love with some innovative new designers or, for golf aficionados, play an opulent 18 holes at the Monte Carlo Golf Club.
 Port Hercule is one of the world’s most exclusive marinas, and is a viewing platform for the Monaco Grand Prix.
 At its heart is Monte Carlo, a name with global associations of affluence and allure, and home of the world’s most famous casino.